pierrejay/EZLink/README.md

 ### ESP-IDF Examples
 Under `examples/esp-idf/`:
-- Illustrates using `SimpleComm` in a typical ESP-IDF project, with non-Arduino drivers.
+- Illustrates using `EZLink` in a typical ESP-IDF project, with non-Arduino drivers.

 ### Python Examples
 Under `examples/py-master/`:
-- Illustrates using `SimpleComm` in a Python script, with a master sending messages to a slave.
+- Illustrates using `EZLink` in a Python script, with a master sending messages to a slave.

 ## License
 This library is released under the [MIT License](./LICENSE) (if applicable).
 Feel free to use and modify it to suit your needs.

 ## Final Notes
-**SimpleComm**’s approach is intentionally **minimalistic**, but it offers enough structure to avoid “reinventing the wheel” each time you need robust UART-based message handling.
+**EZLink**’s approach is intentionally **minimalistic**, but it offers enough structure to avoid “reinventing the wheel” each time you need robust UART-based message handling.
 With compile-time validation, CRC checks, and straightforward message definitions, you can focus on **business logic** rather than protocol plumbing.

 If you encounter issues or have feature requests, please open an issue or PR on the repo!
 I'll be happy to get feedback and contributions to improve the library.